Is This the Golden Age of B2B Creative?

 I love judging creative awards

 I recently had the pleasure and privilege of once again judging the ANA Business Marketing NYC Global ACE Awards, which have honored the best in B2B creative from across the globe for more than four decades.
-I’ve juried several times throughout my career; I even emceed the ACE ceremony on a few occasions, doing my best Billy Crystal and belting out a tune or two to recognize the nominees and properly embarrass myself.
+I’ve juried several times throughout my career, and even emceed the ACE ceremony on a few occasions, doing my best Billy Crystal and belting out a tune or two to recognize the nominees and properly embarrass myself.
 Suffice to say, I’ve seen my fair share of work over the years.
+And as Park & Battery has earned ADWEEK 2024 Agency of the Year and an ANA Agency of the Year three years running, it’s safe to say I’ve created a good amount of work in that time, too.

 This year is different.